wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

 ### Create new functions to process gists

-Next, open the **./src/helpers/gist-api.js** file and add the following functions.
-Note the following points:
+Next, open the **./src/helpers/gist-api.js** file and add the following functions:

-- If the gist contains HTML, the add-in will insert the HTML as-is into the body of the message.
-- If the gist contains Markdown, the add-in will use the [Showdown](https://github.com/showdownjs/showdown) library to convert the Markdown to HTML, and will then insert the resulting HTML into the body of the message.
-- If the gist contains anything other than HTML or Markdown, the add-in will insert it into the body of the message as a code snippet.

 ```javascript
 function getGist(gistId, callback) {